satori-sei/malp/README.md

 * 4.Make scripts executable
 * 3.Run setup.sh
 * 4.Select new username and password
-* 5.Manually add new user to sudoers file
+* 5.Add new user to sudoers file
 * 6.Exit prompt and login as your new user
 * 7.Sudo run install.sh
 * 9.Reboot